pulp-platform/pulpissimo/README.md

 ```
 (gdb) continue
 ```
-Of course you can also benefit from debug capability that GDB provides.
+Of course you can also benefit from the debug capabilities that GDB provides.

 E.g. see the disasembled binary:
 ```